talkowski-lab/rCNV2/data_curation/binned_genome/README.md

 ### Bin creation & annotation

-We created sliding windows for all autosomes at 200kb resolution and 10kb step size, and excluded any bins within ±200kb of any N-masked sequence or known somatically hypermutable site (as applied in [Collins\*, Brand\*, _et al._, _bioRxiv_ (2019)](https://www.biorxiv.org/content/biorxiv/early/2019/03/14/578674)).
+We created sliding windows for all autosomes at 200kb resolution and 10kb step size, and excluded any bins with ≥30% coverage by N-masked sequences or known somatically hypermutable site (as applied in [Collins\*, Brand\*, _et al._, _bioRxiv_ (2019)](https://www.biorxiv.org/content/biorxiv/early/2019/03/14/578674)).

 The window size of 200kb was selected to approximately match the median size of rare CNVs for most cohorts following [our CNV filtering protocol](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV/).

-After filtering, we retained a final set of 256,329 bins for analysis.
+After filtering, we retained a final set of 267,237 bins for analysis.

 To control for technical and genomic covariates, we annotated all bins against a suite of features, then performed Eigendecomposition to control for the inherent correlation structure of most genomic annotation tracks.